-- Ask children to discuss what they really like doing and why (hobby, games or family activities). - Children use worksheet using words or pictures. - What do they think they might want to do when they grow up and why?
-Create a class list of their preferred jobs then discuss how they can achieve this.
+Ask pupils to discuss what they really like doing and why (hobby, games or family activities).

+Ask pupils to put words and pictures on the worksheet.

+What do they think they might want to do when they grow up and why?
+Create a class list of their preferred jobs then discuss how they can achieve them.
 For example, what do they need to be good at?
 Do they need to go to college and/or university?